gramps-project/gramps-web-docs/docs/index.md

 - Browse all objects in your family tree: people, families, events, places, repositories, sources, citations, media objects, and notes
 - Two different interactive pedigree views
-- Display all places on an interactive map
+- Display all places on an interactive, searchable map
 - Blog section with blog articles stored in Gramps
 - Switch the language of the interface between any of 40 languages
 - Multi-user system with different levels of permissions